Stefan-Code/gglsbl3/README.md

 ![Coverage](https://img.shields.io/badge/coverage-150%25-brightgreen.svg "Coverage") Just kidding.
 But hey, at least we have unit tests...
 Disclaimer
 ----------
-This Code is ported from here: https://github.com/afilipovich/gglsbl, although a lot of Unit Tests were added and a few more features introduced (like the ability to get the metadata for a match in a Safe Browsing List)
+The original code this project is based on can be found [here in afilipovich's repo](https://github.com/afilipovich/gglsbl) It was changed to support Python 3 (exclusively) and stuff like Unit Tests was added and a few more features introduced (like the ability to get the metadata for a match in the Google Safe Browsing List)
 The master branch is experimental and unstable at the moment (until the first release).
-Use at your own risk!
+Use at your own risk! (as always)

-While the code was developed according to official [Developers Guide](https://developers.google.com/safe-browsing/developers_guide_v3) this is **not** a reference implementation.
-You also may want to check [Acceptable Use Policy](https://developers.google.com/safe-browsing/developers_guide_v3#AcceptableUsage) for Safe Browsing API
+While the code was developed according to official [Developers Guide](https://developers.google.com/safe-browsing/developers_guide_v3) this is **not** a reference implementation and is not connected with google in any way.
+You also may want to check [Acceptable Use Policy](https://developers.google.com/safe-browsing/developers_guide_v3#AcceptableUsage) for Safe Browsing API.
+Use this code at your on riskof not complying with google standards or whatever.

 Quick start
 -----------